Beautiful Plants with Purple and Green Leaves

 The plant itself has large square stems with leaves directly across from one another and tiny white or blue flowers.
 The leaves of this plant have purple (or another bright color such as yellow, red, pink or maroon) inside the leaves with green edges.

 This plant can be planted in your garden, a window box, a container, or hanging baskets.
+It is also one of the plants that grow in water.
 If planted outdoors, plant in early spring, in rich loose well-drained soil.

 This plant will grow to its full size in a single season.
 It is also known to be toxic to animals.